dashaageikina/geospatial-data/README.md

 <img src="https://github.com/user-attachments/assets/ad28920b-b7a0-4727-9f84-ab25b6134870" width="500">
 </div>

 The [ICS-209-PLUS dataset](https://figshare.com/articles/dataset/ICS209-PLUS_Cleaned_databases/8048252/10) constructed by the EarthLab at the University of Colorado-Boulder contains detailed geospatial records (point-based) of U.S. wildfires between 1999 and 2014 ([paper](https://www.nature.com/articles/s41597-020-0403-0#Sec29)).
-My goal is to determine the extent of tree, shrub, and grass coverage in the area surrounding each wildfire's point of origin.
+My goal was to determine the extent of tree, shrub, and grass coverage in the area surrounding each wildfire's point of origin.

 The data on land cover classes comes from [CMS Vegetative Lifeform Cover data](https://daac.ornl.gov/cgi-bin/dsviewer.pl?ds_id=1809) (available for free upon registration).
 This dataset consists of tiled raster files, organized by year and land cover class, where each pixel represents the percentage of land covered by a specific vegetation type.